 Double click an operation to open the Job dialog and go to the "Batching/Setups" tab.
-From the Operations grid, select the operation you want to edit and change the Setup Code, Setup Number, and Setup Color.
+Select the operation you want to edit and change the Setup Code, Setup Number, and Setup Color from the Operations grid.

 - Setup Code: The Setup Code can be something like the color of the paint on a paint line.
-For example, switching from yellow to blue will incur a setup time but a switch from yellow to yellow will have zero setup.
+For example, switching from yellow to blue will incur a setup time, but switching from yellow to yellow will have zero setup.
 Note: The Setup Code can also be edited from the operation row of the Operations grid.
-Look for the column "SetupCode".
+Look for the column "SetupCode."

 - Setup Number: The Setup Number can be used instead of the setup code when assigning setup times based on things like temperature.